Africa sitting on sea of groundwater reserves

 “In northern Nigeria there have been groundwater irrigation projects that have failed because of the rising cost of fuel - a major factor in drilling costs - and distribution difficulties.”

-The researchers say some of the largest deposits are in the driest areas of Africa in and around the Sahara, but they are deep - at 100 to 250 meters below ground level.
+The researchers say some of the largest deposits are in the driest areas of Africa in and around the Sahara, but they are deep - at 100 to 250 metres below ground level.

-“Water levels deeper than 50 meters will not be able to be accessed easily by a hand pump,” said the study, led by Dr Alan MacDonald of the British Geological Survey.
-“At depths greater than 100 meters the cost of borehole drilling increases significantly due to the requirement for more sophisticated drilling equipment.”
+“Water levels deeper than 50 metres will not be able to be accessed easily by a hand pump,” said the study, led by Dr Alan MacDonald of the British Geological Survey.
+“At depths greater than 100 metres the cost of borehole drilling increases significantly due to the requirement for more sophisticated drilling equipment.”

 The amount of water a borehole yields is another key issue.
-A small community hand pump needs a borehole with a flow rate of 0.1 to 0.3 liters per second.
-For large-scale irrigation, the rate needs to be much higher, say around 50 liters.
+A small community hand pump needs a borehole with a flow rate of 0.1 to 0.3 litres per second.
+For large-scale irrigation, the rate needs to be much higher, say around 50 litres.

 Phoebe White, a water, sanitation and hygiene specialist for the UK Department for International Development based in Kinshasa, Democratic Republic of Congo, said hand pumps in the DRC cost up to $13,000 apiece but in some areas the aquifers are too deep and other pumps must be used.